Van Long Nature Reserve – the Best Boat Ride in Vietnam! (2024)

 Another landmark to look out for is the brand-new, massive Catholic Church called Thánh Đường Giáo Xứ Lãng Vân Ca.

-The Catholic church was still being built when I visited
+The Catholic church was still under construction when I visited

 Tickets